 After multiple emails and phone calls back and forth, they just told me they have closed my ticket and that's it.
 This company is unethical, has incredibly deceptive pricing, and couldn't care less if you had a good or bad experience with them.
 I own a small business and I can tell you one thing, we are never doing business with Thrifty again.
 Beware, Thrifty, Dollar and Sixt are all under the same umbrella corporation.
 I won't do business with any of them.

-AUSTIN, TEXAS -- Your taking a trip, you go online and request rental car quote for a car at your destination, request a full size car and see the words full-size car like a Chevy Impala or similar.
-When you get to the car rental location the car is a mid-size âsmallerâ car but wait you were quoted and are paying for a full-size car.
-Here is how it happens; Clearwater Transportation LTD runs Thrifty Car Rental / Dollar Rent a Car at Austin Bergstrom Airport Texas, when they get car rental request for a full-size Car Chevy Impala, they gives you a Chevy Malibu, Toyota Camry, or Nissan Altima all are listed by the manufacturers as Mid-Size vehicles.
+AUSTIN, TEXAS -- You're taking a trip, you go online and request rental car quote for a car at your destination, request a full size car and see the words full-size car like a Chevy Impala or similar.
+When you get to the car rental location the car is a mid-size "smaller" car.
+But wait, you were quoted and are paying for a full-size car.
+Here is how it happens; Clearwater Transportation LTD runs Thrifty Car Rental / Dollar Rent a Car at Austin Bergstrom Airport Texas.
+When they get car rental request for a full-size Car Chevy Impala, they gives you a Chevy Malibu, Toyota Camry, or Nissan Altima - all are listed by the manufacturers as Mid-Size vehicles.

-How can Car rental company advertise car rentals of Mid-size cars as Fullâsize.
+How can Car rental company advertise car rentals of Mid-size cars as Full-size.
 The secret is in what you call it.
-I was told by that Car rental company manager "you better contact the renting location and find out what that company runs in it size classâ.
-So you canât believe or trust in what is advertised on National Car Rental web sites you have call the company and ask them so what do you call a Full-size car at your location.
-What is this a new version of the shell game, Car Renters beware you may not get what you paid for, trust no one, verify, then if they are playing word game go to someone else your money is good at the other guy store.
+I was told by that Car rental company manager "you better contact the renting location and find out what that company runs in it size class".
+So you can't believe or trust in what is advertised on National Car Rental websites.
+You have call the company and ask them so what do you call a Full-size car at your location.
+What is this a new version of the shell game.
+Car Renters beware.
+You may not get what you paid for, trust no one, verify, then if they are playing word game go to someone else.
+Your money is good at the other guy store.